Introduction

 Pure Android Experience

-- Optimized Software: The lack of bloatware and custom skins ensured that the operating system was lean and efficient, making the best use of the available RAM.
+Optimized Software: The absence of bloatware and custom skins made it possible for the operating system to be lean and efficient, thus utilizing the available RAM to its full capacity.

 Android Lollipop and Beyond

-The Nexus 6 launched with Android 5.0 Lollipop, which introduced several enhancements related to memory management:
+The Nexus 6 was released with Android 5.0 Lollipop, which brought a number of changes related to memory management:

-- ART Runtime: Lollipop introduced the Android Runtime (ART), which replaced the Dalvik runtime.
-ART offered improved performance, better memory management, and faster app execution.
+ART Runtime: The Android Runtime was introduced with Lollipop, which is a significant change since it replaced the Dalvik runtime.
+ART provided not only enhanced performance but also better memory management and quicker app execution.

-- Material Design: The new Material Design language provided a smoother and more visually appealing interface, optimized for performance.
+Material Design: The new Material Design language gave a fresh animation less and a more eye-catching interface, which was optimized for performance.

-Subsequent updates, including Android 6.0 Marshmallow and Android 7.0 Nougat, brought further improvements to RAM management and overall system performance.
+The next updates like Android 6.0 Marshmallow and Android 7.0 Nougat gave better RAM management and overall system performance as their result.

 Long-term Performance and User Experience